Tarot Runes I Ching Stichomancy Contact

 Today's Runes for Steve Martin

-The Cross spread is used to plot the arc of your life and the forces acting on it.
-It is the most popular spread, giving a very complete view of the situation.
+The Norn spread is used to plot the crucial elements of past, present, and future, and to reveal the evolution of the situation through the arc of time.
 Stone Runes are most commonly used for questions about the natural world and things beyond human control.

-The right rune represents the critical element of the future, at the core of the final outcome.
+The left rune represents an important element of the past.
 Uruz is the name of the Auroch, an extinct prehistoric ox.
 This animal was strong and brave, and was the focus of rites of manhood in older days.
 Reversed, this rune symbolizes either the lack of challenge, or the lack of preparation for a challenge.
 This rune suggests that you must reach deep within in order to gain the power you will need, whether to get out of your current rut, or to face what appears to be a hopeless situation.